Saffron and Eel - By Christopher Jacobs

 "You dare me to steal that car over there?"

-Tom and I used to spend our night-shift breaks, sitting around, eating savoury crepes.
+Tom and I used to spend our night-shift breaks eating the savoury crepes I'd make for us.
 After, he'd smoke most of my cigs out back by the bins.

 Today, we bunned a zute.
 Its Tom's first time getting high and he's fuckin' willing to commit Grand Theft Auto.